Scott Hadland, MD, MPH, MS

 CARE Unit Adjunct Faculty

-Dr. Hadland has authored more than 100 peer-reviewed scientific publications, and collectively, his 14 mentees have received three national research awards under his direct supervision and published 11 peer-reviewed articles in leading journals.
+Dr. Hadland has authored more than 100 peer-reviewed scientific publications, and collectively, his 14 mentees have received three national research awards under his direct supervision and published 15 manuscripts.
 His work has been published in leading medical journals, including The Lancet, BMJ, Pediatrics, JAMA Internal Medicine, and Addiction.
 Dr. Hadland is on the Editorial Board for the journal Pediatrics, and previously served on the Editorial Board of the Journal of Adolescent Medicine and was an Associate Editor for the International Journal of Drug Policy.
-He has been recognized with numerous national awards (listed below), and has received research funding from the National Institute on Drug Abuse, US Centers for Disease Control and Prevention, Thrasher Research Fund, and Academic Pediatric Association, and he has been featured in The New York Times, Washington Post, CNN, NBC News, CBS News, National Public Radio, and other leading news outlets.
+He has been recognized with numerous national awards (listed below), and has received research funding from the National Institute on Drug Abuse, US Centers for Disease Control and Prevention, Thrasher Research Fund, American Heart Association, and Academic Pediatric Association, and he his research and writing has been featured in The New York Times, Washington Post, CNN, USA Today, Newsweek, NBC News, CBS News, National Public Radio, and other leading news outlets.

 Areas of Specialization